moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_desk.md

 **Scenario 4: Handling data source errors due to access restrictions**

-If the Account table is set to public = false, a data source error will occur in Tableau.
+If the Account table is set to `public = false`, a data source error will occur in Tableau.
 The error message will indicate that the "Account table not found," which will prevent querying or using data from that table.

 <div style="text-align: center;">
     <img src="/resources/lens/bi_integration/image06.png" alt="Superset Configuration" style="max-width: 80%; height: auto; border: 1px solid #000;">